Manu Cornet

+Education

+Born in Paris, Cornet was educated at the École alsacienne and the Lycée Saint-Louis before studying Informatics, Physics and Maths at the École normale supérieure.

 Career

 Cornet worked at Google from 2007 until 2021.
-He joined Twitter in 2021, but said he had been laid off in 2022 shortly after Elon Musk's takeover of the company.
+He joined Twitter in 2021, but said he had been laid off in 2022 shortly after the acquisition of Twitter by Elon Musk.

 Cartoonist

 Cornet is known for his cartoons, some of which were published in The New York Times, Der Spiegel, Mashable, Daring Fireball and Business Insider.

-His "Organizational Charts" cartoon was quoted by Satya Nadella on the first page of his 2017 book, Hit Refresh, as one of the motivations making him want to renew Microsoft's culture.
+His "Organizational Charts" cartoon was quoted by Satya Nadella on the first page of his book, Hit Refresh, as one of the motivations making him want to change the organizational culture at Microsoft.

-Writer
+Publications

 Cornet wrote The Crab and the Lamb, edited by Geneviève Jurgensen and translated into English by Adriana Hunter.
 It is the first-person account of Cornet's experience with cancer diagnosis and treatment.

-His second book, Goomics, was published in 2018.
-It is about his experiences working for Google.
+His second book, Goomics, was published in 2018 and is about his experiences working for Google.
+His publications include:

-Publications